lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bash/bash-tutorial.rst

 .. container:: justify

-    Once the LAMMPS simulation is over, a folder named *nbi*, with i = 1, 9, 81, or 729 is created my the *mkdir* command, and the resulting *lammpstrj* file is copied into it by the *cp* command.
+    Once the LAMMPS simulation is over, a folder named *nbi*, with i = 1, 9, 81, or 729 is created by the *mkdir* command, and the resulting *lammpstrj* file
+    is copied into it by the *cp* command.

 .. container:: justify